isaacnmm/pestpolicy-hugo2XX/content/posts/best-throat-lozenges-for-singers/index.md

 The tablets will dissolve into a liquid to generate a cooling effect to heal strained, swollen, or scratchy vocal cords - regardless if you're singing for short or long periods.
 Some tablets contain cut thew production of phlegm - which would otherwise dry-out your voice.
 So, is it herb-rich Ricola [gummy lozenges](https://europepmc.org/abstract/med/30761819)or peppermint?
 Related: English horn vs. Oboe

-##  Reviews: 9 Best Throat Lozenges for Singers 2025
+##  Reviews: 9 Best Throat Lozenges for Singers in 2026

 ###  [1.
 Cepacol Honey Lemon Benzocaine Sore Throat Relief Lozenges](https://www.amazon.com/dp/B00DORUVLO/?tag=p-policy-20)